mvark/WebApps/NutriScan/README.md

 [Open Food Facts](https://world.openfoodfacts.org/) is the world's largest open source food database, a sort of Wikipedia of Food.
 Nutrition information for more than 3.6 million products is available on the OFF website.
 You can access this data through their website, [API, or as a data dump](https://world.openfoodfacts.org/data).

+Open Food Facts employs a nutritional rating system that rewards products rich in beneficial nutrients like [fiber](https://indiafoodstats.blogspot.com/2024/09/a-nutritional-breakdown-high-fibre-foods.html) and [protein](https://indiafoodstats.blogspot.com/2024/09/exploring-high-protein-packaged-foods.html), while penalizing those high in less desirable components such as fats, sugars, and sodium.

 My sample code scans an **EAN-13 barcode** from a packaged food product and then fetch its:
 *   Name
 *   Image